 No, since it is not possible to document the source of the funds.
 Support must come from the sources listed in the law/regulations.

 If the parents provided more than half of the student’s support for the past 12 months, the student is still considered dependent and it is the parents that must meet the residency requirements.
-If the student provided the majority of support, then the student may be eligible to apply as independent.
+If the student provided the majority of support, then the student may be eligible to apply as an independent.

 You must provide at least 51 percent of your total support.
 Total support must also be greater than total expenses.